esx-community/esx_ALphone-Blackberry-system/README.md

-# esx_ALphone
+# esx_ALphone-Blackberry-system

-NO SUPPORT
+There's no one supporting this script, you're on your own

-!!!
-You cant change design/graphics. !!!
+## You are not allowed to change the background & graphics

 95% of issue is thoose scripts are adapted to our server so : rename esx_ALphone to esx_phone3 | add blackberry on database and gg wp.